 Understanding IP Ratings In LED Lighting For Your Home

+What is this IP rating and what does it tell me?
 It stands for Ingress Protection – and it’s a rating that classifies light fittings (and lots of other things) for their suitability for use in different locations based on how or if water and/or dust can get into the fitting where the electricity is.

 The Ingress Protection or IP rating is an important consideration during the selection of LED lighting products for any project.
-The IP rating reflects the suitability of the light fitting to specific environmental conditions in indoor and outdoor installations.

-The first digit of an IP rating refers to the level of protection against solids, including dust particles, mosquitoes, moths, or flies.
-The second digit indicates the protection level against liquid with the number also providing guidance when it comes to on-site cleaning routines using sprays or water jets.
+The second digit indicates the protection level against liquid with the number also providing guidance when it comes to cleaning routines using sprays or water jets.

-While dust resistance levels progress from 0 to 6, the water resistance rating is provided in a 0 to 9 range.
 In some cases, an X may be interchanged with one of the digits if it is not relevant to the requirements, for instance, IP4X.

-An IP rating does not correlate to vandalism or other physical protection from impact; a separate classification called IK rating is used for this purpose.
+An IP rating does not correlate to vandalism or other physical protection from impact; a separate classification called IK rating is used for this purpose..

 IP Ratings in Interior Lighting

-IP ratings for indoor lights:
+IP ratings for indoor lights

 IP20- (Ordinary)